MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

    Register-AzResourceProvider -ProviderNamespace Microsoft.AlertsManagement
    ```

-1. Minimize Cloud Shell pane (but do not close it).
+1. Minimize the Cloud Shell pane (but do not close it).

 ## Task 3: Create and configure an Azure Log Analytics workspace and Azure Automation-based solutions
 In this task, you will create and configure an Azure Log Analytics workspace and Azure Automation-based solutions